mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ### Hashed Shard Keys

-So far, we've only talked about the default shard key.
-However, there's an additional type of shard key that is useful for certain scenarios.
-That is the hashed shard key.
-That is a shard key where the underlying index is hashed.
-Previously, if we had a document where, let's say x was 3 and the shard key was on x, MongoDB would place it into the following chunk where the value of 3 falls into the trunk range.
+So far, we've only talked about the default *shard key*.
+However, there's an additional type of *shard key* that is useful for certain scenarios.
+That is the *hashed shard key*.
+That is a *shard key where the underlying index is hashed*.
+Previously, if we had a document where, let's say *x was 3 and the shard key was on x, MongoDB* would place it into the following *chunk where the value of 3 falls into the trunk range*.

 With a hashed shard key, MongoDB first hashes the value 3, then uses that hash value to decide which chunk to place the document in.
 The hash shard key does not mean that MongoDB stores your shard key values with hashes.
 The actual data remains untouched.
 Instead, the underlying index backing the shard key itself is hashed.
 And MongoDB uses the hashed index for partitioning your data, so you end up with a more even distribution of your data across the sharded cluster.